jasonsbarr/yarb-cli/README.md

 6. Making an initial Git commit
 7. Pushing the initial commit to `origin master` if you provided a remote URL

-## Included scripts

-Here are the included scripts you can use after installation and their provided options

-### Start

-Starts the dev server with live reload when you make a change to the code.

-Run with `npm start` or `yarn start`.

-### Build

-Makes a production build, complete with optimized assets including responsive images for devices with different viewport sizes and pixel densities.

-Run with `npm run build` or `yarn build`.

-### Lint

-Runs one or both of:

-- ESLint on your JS/JSX code
-- Stylelint on your CSS/SCSS and CSS-in-JS

-Use `npm run lint:css` or `yarn run lint:css` to lint styles.

-Use `npm run lint:js` or `yarn run lint:js` to lint your JS/JSX.

-Use `npm run lint:all` or `yarn run lint:all` to lint everything.

-### Format

-Uses Prettier to format JS/JSX.

-Run with `npm run format` or `yarn run format`.

-### Test

-Uses Jest and React Testing Library to run your tests.

-Use `npm test` or `yarn test` to run all tests once.

-Use `npm test:watch` or `yarn test:watch` to watch for file changes and then run only the tests for changed files.

-Use `npm test:all` or `yarn test:all` to watch for file changes and then run _all_ tests on each change.

-Use `npm test:update` or `yarn test:update` to update tests, including snapshots, and then run all tests.

-Use `npm test:coverage` or `yarn test:coverage` to generate coverage statistics for your test suite.

 ## Requirements

 You'll need to have Node **v10 or later** installed on your development machine, though it's not required on the server.